-A note about bi-immanence and bi-transcendence is in order: for our example here, if bi-immanence was present, then we would have had the option to interchange the roles of relevant nodes, thus giving us more options while producing equivalent results.
+To the other end, if bi-immanence was present, then options to interchange the roles of relevant nodes would have existed, while producing equivalent results.

 In conclusion we point out that, in this example application, we stretched the presence of immanence to the limit in order to demonstrate the compactness of representation produced by the node rationalization.
-However, in real-world complex network investigations, node rationalization will usually only be applied selectively to expose important latent properties that would otherwise have gone unnoticed.
+However, in real-world network investigations, node rationalization will usually only be applied selectively to expose important latent properties that would otherwise have gone unnoticed.